6 Best JSON Editor Libraries for Angular in 2026 (Components & Tools)

 Tips for JSON Editor Integration in Angular

-A few things I've learned from integrating these libraries in production Angular applications:
+A few practical lessons from integrating these libraries in real Angular applications:

 Lazy load the editor component.
 JSON editors are often not needed on initial page load.
 Put the editor behind a route or dynamic import to keep your initial bundle smaller: